Skip to main content

 • If the revised publication has the same senior author:

-• Minor revisions that do not substantially change recommendations or accepted practices do not need to go through the peer-review process and can be submitted directly to the publications editor.
+• Minor revisions that do not substantially change recommendations or accepted practices do not need to go through the peer-review process and can submit a Minor Revision Request.
 Examples of minor revisions could include updating dates or dollar amounts, updating tables or data, updating website URLs, correcting contact information, formatting changes, or conversion from print to web.

-• Major revisions that substantially change recommendations or accepted practices must meet the new guidelines for peer-reviewed content and follow the process above.
+• Major revisions that substantially change recommendations or accepted practices must meet the new guidelines for peer-reviewed content and follow the process above to submit for EP3 approval.
 Previously published content will be evaluated according to the new guidelines.

 • If the revised publication has a new senior author:

-• Minor revisions, such as date changes, grammatical edits, or conversion from print to web, do not need to go through the peer-review process and can be submitted directly to the publications editor.
+• Minor revisions, such as date changes, grammatical edits, or conversion from print to web, do not need to go through the peer-review process and can be submitted via a Minor Revision Request.

-• Any other revisions must meet the new guidelines for peer-reviewed content and follow the process above.
+• Any other revisions must meet the new guidelines for peer-reviewed content and follow the process above to request EP3 approval.
 Previously published content will be evaluated according to the new guidelines.

 NOTES: